manahiyo831/RadioFieldAR_tinySA-ULTRA/README.md

 There are two versions of tinySA, Normal and Ultra.

-I use the tinySA Ultra.
+I have used the tinySA Ultra.
 So I'm not sure if it works with normal tinySA.

+But the command seems to be the same on both devices.
+I think it will work.

 ### OTG USB cable